Uniservitate Award 2024

 Solidarity Service-Learning in Catholic Higher Education

-The Award is open to Catholic Higher Education Institutions, whether university or non-university, with a track record in projects, projects, practices, courses or institutional programmes involving solidarity service.
-These initiatives actively engage students as leaders within the community, intentionally integrating with curriculum contents and research programmes.
+The Award is open to Catholic Higher Education Institutions (CHEIs), university and non-university, with experience in projects, projects, practices, courses or institutional programmes of solidarity service which include the community, with the students as active leaders, and is deliberately integrated with the curriculum contents and research programmes.

-In the inaugural edition in 2022, 28 experiences were awarded out of the 200 submissions from educational institutions globally.
-The recipients were presented with the award during the III Global Symposium held in Rome in October 2022, travelling as part of the Uniservitate Award.
+In the first edition, in 2022, over 200 experiences were submitted from educational institutions worldwide, 28 of which were awarded.
+The winners received the award during the III Global Symposium in October 2022 in Rome, travelling as part of the Uniservitate Award.

 The Award objectives are the following: